Verifieddanny/Verifieddanny/README.md

 <!--* 🌍  I'm from Nigeria-->
-* 🧠  I'm learning Javascript
+* 🧠  I'm also ready to learn
 * ⚡  I am the best version of me

 ### Skills